craigbauerwebdev/bmi-calculator/README.md

 # bmi-calculator
-BMI App for get fit dude site
+BMI App for get fit dude site.
+To be added as a widget on page and sidebar.